by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Believes Everything Worthwhile Has A Price…

 Time To Pay Up?

 I can’t speak for everyone (though I often pretend to), but I would pay for services and content I like.
-I already do so with music and apps at iTunes, photos at iStock, and upgrades here at WordPress.
+I already do so with music and apps at iTunes and upgrades here at WordPress.

 In addition to making money, micropayments also get users into the habit of paying.
 After I bought my first iTune (U2’s “Vertigo,” which was an iTunes exclusive at first), making future purchases was too easy, since all I had to do was click a couple of buttons.
 The lesson: make like a pusher and get prospective users hooked on that first little hit…